Jain vegetarianism: Ascetic vs. Lay Practice (The Nuance)

+Core Dietary Practices: The Application of Ahimsa

 For Jains, vegetarianism is mandatory.
 In 2021 it was found that 92% of self-identified Jains in India adhered to some type of vegetarian diet and another 5% seem to try to follow a mostly vegetarian diet by abstaining from eating certain kinds of meat and/or abstaining from eating meat on specific days.
-In the Jain context, Vegetarianism excludes all animal products except dairy products.
-Food is restricted to that originating from plants, since plants have only one sense ('ekindriya') and are the least developed form of life, and dairy products.
-Food that contains even the smallest particles of the bodies of dead animals or eggs is unacceptable.
+In the Jain context, vegetarianism historically stems from the objective of minimizing violence to all beings.

+According to Jainism even the smallest particles of the bodies of dead animals or eggs is unacceptable.
 Some Jain scholars and activists support veganism, as they believe the modern commercialised production of dairy products involves violence against farm animals.
-In ancient times, dairy animals were well cared for and not killed.
-According to Jain texts, a śrāvaka (householder) should not consume the four maha-vigai (the four perversions) – wine, flesh, butter and honey; and the five udumbara fruits (the five udumbara trees are Gular, Anjeera, Banyan, Peepal, and Pakar, all belonging to the fig genus).
+According to Jain texts, a śrāvaka (householder) should not consume the four maha-vigai (the four perversions) – wine, flesh, butter and honey; and the five udumbara fruits (the five udumbara trees are gular, anjeera, banyan, peepal, and pakar, all belonging to the fig genus).
 Lastly, Jains should not consume any foods or drinks that have animal products or animal flesh.
 A common misconception is that Jains cannot eat animal-shaped foods or products.
 As long as the foods do not contain animal products or animal flesh, animal shaped foods can be consumed without the fear of committing a sin.

 Jains go out of their way so as not to hurt even small insects and other tiny animals, because they believe that harm caused by carelessness is as reprehensible as harm caused by deliberate action.
 Hence they take great pains to make sure that no minuscule animals are injured by the preparation of their meals and in the process of eating and drinking.

 Traditionally Jains have been prohibited from drinking unfiltered water.
 In the past, when stepwells were used for the water source, the cloth used for filtering was reversed, and some filtered water poured over it to return the organisms to the original body of water.
 This practice of jivani or bilchavani is no longer possible because of the use of pipes for water supply.
 Modern Jains may also filter tap water in the traditional fashion and a few continue to follow the filtering process even with commercial mineral or bottled drinking water.